CBD Oil: Everything You Need to Know [2019 Update]

 May Cause Dizziness

 After taking CBD oil, you may experience dizziness as a side effect.
-This may be related to changes in your blood flow or a reduced blood pressure.
+This may be related to changes in your blood flow or reduced blood pressure.
 If you become dizzy while under the influence of cannabidiol, it is recommended that you evaluate your blood pressure.

 Other Side Effects